microsoft/ApplicationInsights-iOS/README.md

 ### View your data in the portal

 In the [Azure portal](https://portal.azure.com), open the application resource that you created to get your instrumentation key.
-You'll see charts showing counts of page views and any crashes.
+You'll see charts showing counts of page views and sessions.
 To see more:

 * Click any chart to see more detail.
 You can [create your own metric pages, set alerts, and filter and segment your data](https://azure.microsoft.com/documentation/articles/app-insights-metrics-explorer/).
 * Click [Search](https://azure.microsoft.com/documentation/articles/app-insights-diagnostic-search/) to see individual trackEvent, trackTrace, trackException and trackPageView messages.

 <a name="advancedusage"></a>
-## 8. Advanced Usage
+## 7. Advanced Usage

 The SDK also allows for some more advanced usages.

-### 8.1 Common Properties
+### 7.1 Common Properties

 It is also possible to set so-called "common properties" that will then be automatically attached to all telemetry data items.